First St. Louis area tradeswoman to receive the honor

 By SHERI GASSAWAY

-Wood River, IL – Emily Gilreath, a third-year apprentice with Laborers Local 338, has been honored as a Tradeswomen Hero in a new National Association of Building Trades Union (NABTU) awards program.
+Wood River, IL – Emily Gilreath, a third-year apprentice with Laborers Local 338, has been honored as a Tradeswomen Hero in a new North American Building Trades Unions (NABTU) awards program.
 She is the first tradeswoman from the St. Louis Metro area to receive an award.

 For Gilreath, the union way of life has been instilled in her since the day she was born.
 She is a proud fourth generation Local 338 union member following in the footsteps of her paternal great grandfather, grandfather and father.
 Many other relatives are or have been members of the Boilermakers and Teamsters.